 Planning for each of these phases separately can make it easier to prioritize the saving and spending decisions you need to make.
 How quickly you progress through these phases will depend on many factors—from how healthy and active your lifestyle

 is, to how willing you are to maintain intellectual and social engagement.
 Additionally, you and your spouse (if you’re married) could potentially find yourselves in different phases at the same time depending on your age and health.

 Living longer also means you can expect higher lifetime healthcare expenses.
-A woman retiring in 2021 can expect lifetime out-of-pocket expenses for healthcare to exceed $350,000.
-And that doesn’t even include the potential costs associated with needing long-term care.
+A woman retiring in 2022 can expect to spend an average of $165,000 on health care costs throughout retirement.6 And that doesn’t even include the potential costs associated with needing long-term care.